codegangsta/bwag/deployment/README.md

 Once all these things in place, Heroku makes it easy to deploy.

-Initialize the project as a Git repository
+Initialize the project as a Git repository:
 ``` bash
 git init
 git add -A
 git commit -m "Initial Commit"
 ```

-Create your Heroku application (specifying the Go buildpack)
+Create your Heroku application (specifying the Go buildpack):
 ``` bash
 heroku create -b https://github.com/kr/heroku-buildpack-go.git
 ```

-Push it to git and watch your application be deployed!
+Push it to Heroku and watch your application be deployed!
 ``` bash
 git push heroku master
 ```

-View your application in your browser
+View your application in your browser:
 ``` bash
 heroku open
 ```